forestryio/forestry.io/hugo/content/blog/announcing-instant-previews.md

 ### Regular Previews vs Instant Previews

-The best way to show off the speed of Instant Preview is by seeing it in action.
-For this example we used our [Belkirk-Jekyll-Demo](https://github.com/forestryio-templates/belkirk-jekyll-demo/) site.
-You can test and import it [here](https://app.forestry.io/quick-start?repo=forestryio-templates/belkirk-jekyll-demo&provider=github&engine=jekyll).
+We believe the best way to show off the speed of Instant Preview is by seeing it in action.

 ### _Regular Previews (\~14 seconds)_ 👇